kolins-cz/antenna-tracker-mechanics/README.md

 * Various wood screws
 * 4x 608 Bearing
 * 4x M3 60mm metal stand-offs
-* 1x 1/4-20 UNC nut for tripod mount
+* 1x 1/4-20 UNC nut for tripod mount (This is little complicated in Europe. www.tme.eu sells them.
+Or you can salvage one from old camera)
 * 1x Strong 46mm x 60mm x 1.6mm plate for tripod mount.
 Can be old PCB, Aluminum, FR4, G10, CF etc...
 Needs to be hand cut and drilled unless you have CNC